Moderator: Chief Couch Potato Kylie

-Marvel’s The Punisher = 4.2, by average of the podcast panel.
+Westworld = 4.3, by average of the podcast panel.

-This podcast was (re)recorded in March 2018 as one of our lost episodes, erased via the much ballyhooed equipment failure previously advertised, though we think we recovered nicely.
-Also, there are, without question, MAJOR SPOILERS, as we cover major plot points throughout the first season of The Punisher.
-Do you agree or disagree?
+This episode was recorded in June 2019, and there are, without question, MAJOR SPOILERS, as the panelists cover key plot points – very key plot points – of the first season.
 Listen at your own risk, and let us know what you think by commenting below!

 Follow us on Facebook, Twitter (@cpupodcast), Instagram (@couchpotatoesunite), Pinterest (@cpupodcast), or email us at firstname.lastname@example.org – or subscribe to this blog, the YouTube channel, our iTunes channel, our Stitcher Radio channel , and/or find us on Google Play to keep track of brand new episodes.
 In the meantime, let us know what you think!
 Comment or review us in any of the above forums – we’d love your feedback!

 Remember, new episodes and blog posts are published weekly!
 Next Wednesday, our Westworld panel returns to the Water Cooler with Part Two of our Catch-Up miniseries welcoming you to the wonders of Westworld.
 Stay tuned!